footworkjs/animate.css/README.md

 This is a CSS library/toolset used to animate elements into and out of view.
 Elements are animated into and out of the browser by using a parent flag which triggers a CSS animation on its nested children.

-* **NOTE**: This library can be used independently, but was developed for usage with [FootworkJS](https://github.com/footworkjs/footwork) when animating its elements.
+* **NOTE**: This library can be used independently of, but was developed for use with [FootworkJS](https://github.com/footworkjs/footwork) when animating its elements.
 * **NOTE**: Based on/heavily customized version of [animate.css](https://github.com/daneden/animate.css).

 ## Installation